ducksouplab/deploy-ducksoup/tutorial/server-configuration.md

 ### ──────────────────────────────────────────────────

-*Use this path if your university IT department provides you with the `.key` and `.pem` certificate files directly.*
+*Use this path if your university IT department provides you with the `.key` and `.pem` certificate files directly.
+This is most often the case if you are working within a University*

 **1. Secure Your Certificates**